Saksham294/GFGHackathon/README.md

-# GFG-Hackathon
+# Mera Mann

-We created a mental healthcare platform for the Google Developer Solution Challenge called as Mera Mann.
-The platform aims to provide users
+Introducing Mera Mann, the all-in-one mental healthcare app.
+Get personalized AI Chatbot support, credible articles from doctors, science-backed mental health info, curated music for relaxation, and guided exercises to improve your well-being.
+Empower your mental health journey with Mera Mann.

 ## Features
 - An advanced AI Chatbot to resolve mental health queries of users